 “The Factory was an interesting place at the time because Warhol was openly gay, and hung out with people that were openly gay.
 There is an openness that was going on that was not widely spread in the rest of society, and these lovers find a safe haven.” – director Anita Rochon on casting Romeo & Juliet as women.

-Produced in association with Vancouver’s The Chop Theatre, and directed by Studio 58 alumna Anita Rochon, this version of what is arguably the Bard’s most well-known story, takes its inspiration from the Langara College theatre school’s beginnings.
+Produced in association with Vancouver’s The Chop Theatre and directed by Studio 58 alumna Anita Rochon, this version of the Bard’s most well-known tragedy takes inspiration from the Langara College theatre school’s beginnings.

 “For this particular play, myself and Emelia Symington Fedy began thinking about what it would be like for students fifty years ago when Studio 58 first began,” says Rochon.
 “What would it have been like for these young people studying in 1965?”

-Rochon says it all had to do with letting the play inform the setting.
+Rochon says it all involved letting the play inform the setting.

 “I start thinking about the themes and the issues that a particular play is grappling with, and then look at the world around me and the world in history and start looking for parallels,” she says.

 For her production of Romeo and Juliet, Rochon saw 1965 as a moment in history when youth culture was burgeoning and drew an immediate parallel to Shakespeare’s love story.

 “It was an interesting time at Warhol’s The Factory, with young people breaking out and reinventing what it meant to be young,” she says.
 “There was this old guard who grew up during the war who were holding onto a different set of values.”

 Seeing a similarity between the old and new worlds that were colliding in the mid-60s and that of the warring Montagues and Capulets and the two young lovers in Romeo & Juliet, Rochon made the connection.